-- New GST Registration Govt Fees in India
+GST Registration Govt Fees/Cost in India

-The taxpayer or the business that obtains GSTIN implies it to collect and pay GST on their business dealings or supplies i.e., purchases, to make it clear i.e., sales and claim GST input tax credit on the inward goods and services.
-Basically, the types of GST Registration Cost depend on the types of the business.
-Following are the three types of GST which has been implemented in the country:
+The taxpayer or the business that obtains GSTIN implies it to collect and pay GST on their business dealings or supplies i.e., purchases, to make it clear i.e., sales, and claim GST input tax credit on the inward goods and services.
+Basically, the types of GST Registration Costs or Charges depend on the type of business.

 - SGST: The State Goods and Services Tax is levied by the state government.

 - CGST: The Central Goods and Services Tax is levied by the central government of India.

 - IGST: The Central Goods and Services Tax is levied by both state and central governments together, under the central government.

 - UTGST: The Union Territory Goods and Services Tax is imposed on the Intra UT supply of goods and services

 As per the new tax regime, the tax will be deducted in the name of GST at every point of sale.
 State GST and Central GST have levied in case the sales or business transactions are between two different states, and in case of inter-state supply of goods, Integrated GST will be levied for every sale.
 Goods that are imported will fall under IGST as they will be considered inter-state sales.